22 Creative Virtual Fundraising Ideas for Your Nonprofit

-Many nonprofits who host regular endurance events—like the Cleveland Clinic VeloSano event, a stair climb, or a 5K—often incorporate a virtual fundraising component into their event even when they’re hosting it in-person.
-The formula is simple: you charge registration in the form of a donation and then the athlete completes the distance on their own.
+Many nonprofits who host regular endurance events—like the Cleveland Clinic VeloSano event, a walk-a-thon, a stair climb, or a 5K—often incorporate a virtual fundraising component into their event even when they’re hosting it in-person.
+The formula is simple: you charge registration through an online donation form and then the athlete completes the distance on their own.

 If you’re going fully virtual, it’s crucial that you create engagement opportunities throughout the campaign.
 Have riders or racers start peer-to-peer fundraising pages to solicit their networks for support, ask them to share photos on social media with a hashtag, and send them branded gear that promotes your nonprofit while they race.